peiche/cover/README.md

 ###Full-screen featured images

 When you use a featured image in Cover, it displays it full-screen behind the title – just like on this page.
-If this looks familiar, it’s because it was inspired by Medium.
-You know, imitation being the sincerest form of flattery, and all that.

 ###Sticky post slider